 - Vita Brendani, Irish, 12th century, from an earlier ms.

-Brendan’s encounter with that little bird came during a period of rest after he had been wracking his brain trying to figure out a particular course of action.
+This encounter with a little bird came during one of Brendan’s journeys, at the end of a period of rest and seeking the Lord.
+Brendan had been wracking his brain trying to figure out a particular course of action, where he and his group of men should sail next.

 The bird’s wing-beating drum solo made something click in the Navigator’s mind, and he knew at once, intuitively, what he should do.
-God had spoken to him through the rhythms and sweet thumpings of a bird’s wing against the prow of his leather coracle.
-He perceived the will of God and gave praise and thanks in return.
+God had spoken to him somehow through the rhythms and thumpings of a bird’s wing against the prow of his leather coracle.
+Brendan perceived the will of God in these actions, and he gave praise and thanks in return.

-Both of which – perceive and praise – most of us fail at with alarming consistency.
+Both of which – to perceive and to praise – most of us fail at with alarming consistency.

 What’s our excuse?

 Praise the Lord!
-O Let my heart give thanks here amid the chose race!
+O Let my heart give thanks here amid His chosen race!

 Your works are great, O Lord, and sought by all who know Your grace.